Get and compare free US home mortgage, refinance and equity loan quote from the lowest interest rate lenders

 What is an interest only home loan?

-An interest only mortage is loan with which you can just pay the interest or the interest and portion of the principal whenever you want during the pre designated amount of time.
+An interest only loan with which you can just pay the interest or the interest and portion of the principal whenever you want during the pre designated amount of time.
 These loans can be 20-year fixed or adjustable rate mortgages.
 Check our bad credit home loan calculator to get a free online lending mortgage quote for interest only adjustable rate best mortgage loan.

 What is a mortgage broker?